 The new law also adds Government Code Section 601.009 to provide a new general rule that office-holders must be registered voters of the area they were elected from as of the time they are sworn in.
-Given the effective date, the officer-elect portion of the new law will be in effect for new officers elected November 3, 2015.
 This portion of the law is similar to requirements most general law cities and school districts already have.
 The new law will also apply to home-rule cities.
 Under the new law, the officer-elect must be registered to vote by the time of swearing in (qualifying for office).

 Find out if you are already registered by following the link below.